KimmoKAhola/The-IoT-Temperature-Observer/README.md

 https://plantobserverapi.azurewebsites.net/swagger/index.html

 ## Telegram chat bot
 Interact with it if you want to.
-Note that some options may only work for me personally at the moment. https://t.me/PlantObserverBot
+If the microcontroller is live you will receive a response within 20 seconds.

+https://t.me/PlantObserverBot